 You cannot simply assume the boxspring spring is the source of the noisy squeak.
 The following link will direct you to our article that will help you find and isolate the annoying noise.
 These noises are often caused by slight motion between two parts usually metal against wood or wood against wood.
-Assuming that you have now isolated the precise spot the noise is coming from we have listed some of common squeaks and sounds associated with a bed and the remedy.
+In this article, you’ll learn how to make your bed noisy so you can get a good night’s sleep.

 Table of Contents

 “Doug, we recently purchased a brand new king size mattress with a boxspring, and after just a couple of months or so the boxspring began to squeak and making noise.
 What is causing these horrible sounds?
 I think it’s the boxspring, can it be fixed?
 This shouldn’t be happening so fast.
 My husband and I are not large people.”

 These coil springs are flexible and over time because of dust, dirt, and or fatigue from age can become a real nuisance.
 If this is not under warranty what have you got to lose?
 Carefully remove the protective dust cover and begin to look at each of the attachment points.
 Most are fastened to the wood slats and framework with industrial staples.
 If they are loose they must be reconnected securely.
 They can also be intertwined into the surface of the box spring which is typically a heavy-duty steel wire grid.
 These metal-to-metal connections are often another source of noise.
 If no springs are found to be loose the source of the noise is likely one of the joints or connections we just detailed.
 Spray each connection (fastening point) with a good silicone lubricant such as WD-40.